 Monocrystalline panels are the oldest and most developed panel in solar tech.
-Despite being the most expensive, they are the most popular panel because they are the most space efficient.
+Despite being the most expensive, these are also the most popular panel option because they’re the most space efficient.
 This means they produce the most electricity in the smallest space, making it the perfect panel for residential homeowners.

 Is Bigger Better?

 Now that you have a better understanding of the types of solar panels available to homeowners, let’s figure out if size really matters when it comes to solar.
 It’s reasonable to think that a bigger panel means more solar cells and more power being produced, but larger solar panels haven’t really entered the residential industry.